Skip to content

 a config file.

-frequencies must match those specified for
+match those specified for the cache

-the cache generation.
-Must be specified here
+generation.
+Must be specified here or in a

-or in a config file.
+config file.

 --latitude TEXT Telescope TIRS latitude, must be astropy